THE URIARTE LAB

 · Statistical modelling in ecology and evolutionary biology (EEEB G5010).
 This course teaches students the practice of modern statistical methods to enhance their own research through a combination of lectures, evaluations of scientific literature, and application of techniques to real data.
 By the end of the course students have (1) acquired a broad understanding of the philosophical and statistical issues underlying scientific inference; (2) gained quantitative confidence in the use of models; (3) acquired a good understanding of the use and limitations of likelihood and Bayesian methods; and (4) developed skill in the use of some of the software tools (e.g., statistical software R, JAGS ) they will need to apply statistical modelling to their research.

-· Doctoral Thesis Development Seminar (EEB 4990) (co-taught with Dustin Rubenstein).
+· Doctoral Thesis Development Seminar (EEB 4990).
 This course is designed to engage students in research early in their academic careers and teach them the necessary skills to be effective and independent researchers.
 The course will focus on acquisition of the following skills:1) Synthesize scientific literature and understand the “big picture” of science; 2) Develop research and dissertation proposals; 3) Critique scientific ideas (written and oral critique);4) Discuss research with peers and give both formal and informal scientific talks.

 · Foundations of Ecology and Evolution (EEEB 4122) (co-taught with Joel Cracraft).
 An overview of the major questions in Ecology and Evolution.